Association football tactics: Moving into space

-Moving into free space is one of the most critical skills that football players must develop.
-Attacking players must move off the ball into space to give an advance the maximum chance of success.
-Passes to space are feasible when there is intelligent movement of players to receive the ball and do something constructive with it.
-Skilled players are able to find seams between defenders, positioning themselves to receive a pass.

-This diagram shows a productive use of space by West Germany in the 1974 FIFA World Cup Final which led to Gerd Müller's game-winning goal against the Netherlands.
-German midfielder Rainer Bonhof made a long diagonal run out to the right side of the field, putting put him clear of the Dutch opposition.
-Deep into the Dutch half, Bonhof received a ball from Jürgen Grabowski and beat Arie Haan.
-Bonhof sent a low cross in to Müller, who found the back of the net.
-Moving diagonally is one of the best offensive movements, whether at the near or far posts, or out to the wings farther back in midfield.
-Diagonal movement creates added space to maneuver, compared to simply running straight ahead or laterally.
-It also means that players must be willing to switch positions as the situation demands.
+Moving into free space is one of the most important skills football players develop, and the use of this skill is instrumental in many attacking tactics.
+An example occurred in the 1974 FIFA World Cup Final, which led to West Germany's game-winning goal.
+The move began with German midfielder Rainer Bonhof making a diagonal run to the right side of the field.
+Deep into the Dutch half, Bonhof received a passed from Jürgen Grabowski, dribbled past Arie Haan, and then sent a low cross to Gerd Müller, who scored.

 Studies

 Although the scientific research field of association football is still in its early days, some interesting studies are emerging.
 It has for example been shown, that in possession play, successful teams have both longer and more frequent possessions in the offensive areas of the pitch, as well as finding it easier to move the ball into the offensive areas of the pitch, after initiating possession, when compared to unsuccessful teams.
 As a defensive strategy, research has suggested that being able to consistently pose players immediately behind the ball, as well as in other areas of proximity to the ball indicates a positive correlation with defensive goal prevention both when in and out of possession.

 Statistical methods for modeling player analysis have proven useful in performance assessment.
 Similar methods find their use in predictions and evaluations of matches.